enzo-dante/tech_prep/practice.md

                     case 1: // move forward

-                        // handle direction: if !foward, prepare direction as forward to next node if(!isForwardProgression) {
+                        // handle direction: if !forward, prepare direction as forward to next node if(!isForwardProgression) {

                             // validate current pointer not null